Zebinella eleonorae

 Zebinella eleonorae is an extinct species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Rissoinidae.

 Description

 The length of the shell attains 6.5 mm, its diameter 2.5 mm.

+Of the three poorly preserved specimens described by Baluk in 2006, one is 5.6 mm high ad 2.22 mm wide while another specimen is 2.8 mm wide.